semgrep/semgrep-docs/docs/semgrep-app/findings.md

 1. Set up a Jira integration through the [Integrations](https://semgrep.dev/docs/semgrep-app/integrations/) guide.
 2. Click the **three-dot icon** of the entry.
 3. Click **Create issue with Jira**.
+-->

 ## Deduplicating findings

-Semgrep App scans are performed on both mainline (trunk) and non-mainline branches.
-Semgrep App generates findings on a per-branch basis.
+Semgrep Cloud Platform scans are performed on both mainline (trunk) and non-mainline branches.
+Semgrep Cloud Platform generates findings on a per-branch basis.
 Duplicate findings arise due to scans occurring on the same code in different branches.

 There are two types of scans: